 Variations on the recipe

-How about filling the dessert with some white chocolate chips?
-Or a small amount of Nutella or another similar nut spread.
-Or you can make these croissants with jam or jelly.
+You can fill the dessert with white chocolate chips, a small amount of Nutella, or another similar nut spread.
+You can also make these croissants with jam.

-I prefer to serve them while they are still warm.
-Why?
-Because the chocolate is still melted and so delicious!
+I prefer to serve chocolate puff pastry while they are still warm.
+The chocolate is still melted and so delicious!

-You can definitely serve them at room temperature as well, but the filling will be solid again.
+You can also serve them at room temperature, but the filling will be solid again.
 Still scrumptious!

 How to store?

-The puff pastry with the chocolate filling will keep well for a couple of days.
+The chocolate-filled puff pastry will keep well for a couple of days.
 The rolls will not be as crispy anymore but still tasty.
-Keep in airtight containers at room temperature.
+Store them in an airtight container at room temperature.

 Ingredients